finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 api_instance = lusid.PortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the portfolio
 code = 'code_example' # str | The code of the portfolio
-portfolio_properties = {'key': lusid.PropertyValue()} # dict(str, PropertyValue) | The property values to be upserted to the portfolio.
+portfolio_properties = {'key': lusid.ModelProperty()} # dict(str, ModelProperty) | The property values to be upserted to the portfolio.
 Time variant properties must have an EffectiveFrom date. (optional)

 try:
     # [EARLY ACCESS] Upsert portfolio properties